glbala87/ELLA_tool/.gitlab/issue_templates/chore.md

 ## Background

-[Describe context/problem and justification for improvement]
+[Describe context/problem and justification for task]

 ## Implementation